varchar-io/nebula/dev.md

 # Work On Nebula

 ## Build the project

-These steps are tested for Ubuntu LTS 18.
+These steps are tested for MacOS and Ubuntu (LTS 18) only.
-Other linux os or macos uses different package manager such as homebrew.

 ### Install dependencies and build
 run `~/nebula/build.sh` for automate setup (All steps in the build.sh script also listed on the bottom of this page as well)